Queensbay Mall: Retail outlets

-In addition, several restaurants, cafes and food stalls can be found inside Queensbay Mall, including Starbucks, Kenny Rogers Roasters, Nando's, Häagen-Dazs and Bee Cheng Hiang.
+In addition, several restaurants, cafes and food stalls can be found inside Queensbay Mall, including Starbucks, The Coffee Bean & Tea Leaf, J.CO Donuts, Nando's, Haidilao, Häagen-Dazs, Mixue, Chagee and Tealive.

 The main anchor tenant in Queensbay Mall is AEON, which runs a supermarket and apparel stores across the lower four floors.

 Entertainment

 Queensbay Mall has a variety of entertainment options.
 The most well-known of all is the Golden Screen Cinemas at the top floor, with eight cineplexes.
 This is Golden Screen Cinemas' second flagship branch in Penang.

-Other "main chain" outlets

-The largest hotpot chain in China Haidilao can be discovered opposite a wonderfood hotspot that has the trendiest products from all over the world, MiX Store.
-Other options include a basketball outlet and a Toys "R" Us store.

-Location

-Queensbay Mall is situated at Persiaran Bayan Indah, Bayan Lepas, between the Penang Bridge and the Bayan Lepas Free Industrial Zone.
-It also lies at the seaside facing Jerejak Island.
-Nearby is the neighbourhood of Sungai Nibong.